yegor256/plum/README.md

 Here we automatically collect statistics for some programming languages (well, for most of them).
 It's published: [/index.html](https://yegor256.github.io/plum/).
+If you want to add a new language to the collection, feel free to submit a pull request, changing [`catalog.yml`](https://github.com/yegor256/plum/blob/master/catalog.yml) file.

-To make it locally, run:
+To make it locally, just run:

 ```bash
 $ make